 - When will I find out if I've been accepted?

 The embARC program office will review applications on a rolling basis and welcomes early submissions.
-Applications will be reviewed beginning in February and continuing through the application deadline in May.
+Applications will be reviewed beginning in February.
 Admissions decisions are sent approximately two to three weeks after the application is received.

 - I am not eligible for embARC.
 Are there any other design opportunities offered through CED?

-- What is the total cost of the program, including UC Berkeley Summer Sessions and housing/dining fees?
+- What is the total cost of the program?

 Detailed information on the cost of embARC can be found on the Cost page.